Mahdad-K/tehran-property-valuation/README.md

 # Tehran Property Valuation

-Predicting residential price per square metre in Tehran from public listings.
+An automated valuation model (AVM) for residential property in Tehran, built from public listings.

 Three notebooks: a scraper that builds the dataset, an XGBoost model, and a hyperparameter study.